CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 Why is this better?
 In the first website, we try to show the distinction in meaning:

-"Things we have no problem with" to translate "Our facilities."
+"Things we have no problem with" is the resultant approximation in the attempt to machine-translate "Our facilities."
 In this context search tool *facilidades* does not appear at all: